GreaterGoodest/blog.dev.repo/content/post/elf_science_p1.md

 LOAD           0x001000 0x0000000000401000 0x0000000000401000 0x00021d 0x00021d R E 0x1000
 ```

 As expected, this segment has Read and Execute permissions, but no write permissions.
+Can you see where the .data section is mapped to and the relevant segments permissions?

 We could modify the binary to make the .text section and segment 03 writable, but many defensive tools [signaturize](https://blog.malwarebytes.com/glossary/signature/#:~:text=In%20computer%20security%2C%20a%20signature,used%20by%20families%20of%20malware.) this kind of behavior.